sfdx-isv/app-analytics-workshop/docs/_part_1/00-part-1-overview.md

 classes: wide
 ---

-**Time Check:** This workbook has a total of Three Units and and should take approx. 90 minutes (1h 30m) to complete.
+**Time Vanessa Check:** This workbook has a total of Three Units and and should take approx. 90 minutes (1h 30m) to complete.
 {: .notice--success}

 <!-- Put this wherever you would like your player to appear -->